Fluids EngineerLouis Cholet

 EconomistBureau Michel Forgue

-From the architect.
+Text description provided by the architects.
 The media library is pointing at three directions: East, West and South.
 These make up the three images and views of the building.

 To the East, the city; To the West, the canal: two opposite points, drawing a bridge from the city to the nature and inviting the visitor to get away from the noise and the movement.
 The building offers a peaceful view and a quiet atmosphere to concentrate and read.
 To the South: the outside space stretches the interior volumes.